 Unfortunately, some things are too good to be true.
 After the cancellation of the show Paranormal Borderland, the Snow Walker footage was admitted to be an elaborate hoax created by the show's producers.
 Bigfoot enthusiasts were disappointed and angry, and a few prominent researchers were left with egg on their face.

 Remember, many researchers had made some fairly definitive statements about the film, claiming the obvious massive size of the creature and the validity of the video due to the remote location, among other things.
 It was one thing for the public to be fooled by Hollywood trickery, but it leaves us to wonder how even the experts could be so easily duped.

 A similar situation occurred with the Surgeon’s Photo of the Loch Ness Monster.
 Taken in 1934, for decades this photo of ol’ Nessie puttering through the water was widely considered the best picture of the creature ever shot.
 Sixty years later, one of the conspirators admitted to the fake in a deathbed confession.
 Nessie was actually a toy submarine attached to a phony figure they had built.

 And it's certainly not the first or last Bigfoot hoax either.
-The difference is this was done by media people whom were trusted to present an accurate picture of reality to the public, or at least operated under the guise of such.
+The difference is this was done by media people who were trusted to present an accurate picture of reality to the public, or at least operated under the guise of such.
 So what does all of this tell us?
 Unfortunately, it paints a grim picture of the lengths people are willing to go to in order to make a buck.

 It also makes us all look a little too gullible.
-Proof is sometimes not proof, and we can’t always believe what we see.
-When it comes to the mysteries of the world, until the evidence is undisputable, there is a good reason there will always be skeptics.
-We should know this.
+The proof is sometimes not proof, and we can’t always believe what we see.
+When it comes to the mysteries of the world, until the evidence is indisputable, there is a good reason there will always be skeptics.